valkey-io/valkey-doc/docs/reference/gopher.md

 ## SECURITY WARNING

-If you plan to put Redis on the internet in a publicly accessible address to server Gopher pages **make sure to set a password** to the instance.
+If you plan to put Valkey on the internet in a publicly accessible address to server Gopher pages **make sure to set a password** to the instance.
 Once a password is set: